catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 ### Challenge: evaluating impact

-Look at the list of assumptions.
+Look at the list of assumptions and choose one.

 Can you come up with use cases where this assumption's failure will:

 * not affect the use case
 * quietly affect the use case
 * loudly affect the use case?

+When we finish,
+we will share some examples of how different use cases affect the impact of failure with the rest of the group.

 ::::